Tips for Using PPC Data & SEO Together to Optimize Conversions

 This works both ways.
 Look at your SEO vs. PPC click-through rates and you determine some of the best ad text and meta descriptions based on top performers from both traffic channels.

-The biggest advantage to running both paid and organic campaigns is the availability to lock up search visibility that one channel or the other may not be able to provide.
+The biggest advantage of running both paid and organic campaigns is the availability to lock up search visibility that one channel or the other may not be able to provide.
 This can create a well-balanced traffic strategy that aligns very closely with your prospective customers.

 PPC helps with search marketing where SEO can be extremely difficult to rank for top converting keywords in your industry.
 You can invest in a tight target and get a piece of the searches being run each month.